Monthly webinars offered through the AMSTA project will take place from November 2018 through May 2019, and will cover topics including:

 In the meantime, check out the webinar below (recorded in 2014) on the role of local cooperatives in food systems development, and the list of archived webinars offered by the USDA Agricultural Marketing Service.

-Webinar on November 15, 2018 introducing the AMSTA project, the website, resources, and the partnership with the Wallace Center’s Food System Leadership Network and the discussion group for FMPP & LFPP grantees.
+Introducing the AMSTA program, the website, resources, and the partnership with the Wallace Center’s Food System Leadership Network and the discussion group for FMPP & LFPP grantees.

-Webinar on December 5, “Institutional Sales: High Volume, High Hurdles” with Sarah Fritschner.
 If your organization is looking get local food into institutions such as schools or hospitals, you’ll want to view this webinar.
+Presented by Sarah Fritschner, Value Chain Coordinator from Custom Food Solutions.

-“Understanding & Improving Your Customer Expansion or Retention Strategy”
+“Understanding & Improving Your Customer Expansion or Retention Strategy,”- January 16, 2019

 What are you trying to achieve with your FMPP grant?
 Add more new customers?
 Increase sales of those already shopping?
 Which demographic are you targeting and why?